Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 Vrbo also offers a safeguard to reduce unnecessary cancellations.
 Depending on a host’s reason for canceling, you might qualify for a Vbro cancellation waiver.
 It’s important to note that if you don’t receive a waiver, your ranking metrics will be negatively affected by your cancellation.

-Likewise, guests will flock to the vacation rental site that offers the widest selection of properties.
-Airbnb easily takes the crown for the widest selection of properties available to travelers, boasting 6 million listings — more than double that of Vrbo’s 2 million.
+Airbnb typically attracts almost double the amount of traffic that Vrbo does each month, giving it the upper hand.
+Airbnb easily takes the crown for the widest selection of properties available to travelers, boasting 7.7 million listings — more than triple that of Vrbo’s 2 million.

 To illustrate the difference, here is an example comparing the selection offered on each platform in the same location:

-On the other hand, Vrbo’s quality of customer service has attracted fewer complaints among hosts.
-The fact that they have far fewer rentals on their site might play a contributing factor.
+Vrbo’s quality of customer service has attracted a very few complaints among hosts.
+The fact that the fewer rentals on their site might play a contributing factor.
+Hosts or guests who need help can contact Vrbo Customer Support.
+It is available 24/7 via telephone or online chat.

 While reviews matter on both platforms, when it comes to the Airbnb vs. Vrbo comparison, there are some key differences to note.